diogotcorreia/master-thesis/docs/content/ch03-method.typ

 of the wheels (Python's binary packaging format as defined by
 #pep(427)) of the latest version
 of each package was immediately saved.
-If no wheel was available, the URL of source tarball was saved instead.
+If no wheel was available, the URL of the source tarball was saved instead.

 #heading(level: 4, numbering: none, outlined: false)[GitHub]

-There is a vast amount of projects on GitHub, so only Python repositories with more than 1000 stars were taken into account for this dataset, accounting to around 9000 repositories.
+There is a vast amount of projects on GitHub, so only Python repositories with more than 1000 stars were taken into account for this dataset, totalling around 9000 repositories.
 For the purposes of this experiment, a project's star count was deemed a good indicator of its real-world usefulness and its overall usage.
 Additionally, a repository is considered a "Python repository" if its most used